luksdevbr/EarthAroundSun-threejs/readme.md

 # Earth Orbit Simulation

 A simple and interactive 3D simulation of Earth orbiting the Sun, built with [Three.js](https://threejs.org/) and powered by [Vite](https://vitejs.dev/).
-This project visually represents the heliocentric model using realistic textures, animations, and lighting effects in a browser environment.

 ## Technologies Used

 - [Three.js](https://threejs.org/) – 3D graphics engine